Step 1: Determine Feasibility

 - Proximity of other chapters

-- Determine current membership in your area by asking the national office for a printout of members within the proposed boundaries.
+- Determine current PCNA presence in your area by asking the national office to send you a list of potential chapter members within the proposed boundaries.
 (Please include a zip code and mile radius).
-Email your request to Mariel Snyder at email@example.com.
+Email your request to Mariel Snyder.

 Step 2: Identify Leadership